sarastokes/SBFSEM-tools/README.md

 # SBFSEM-tools

-Tools for working with Viking SBFSEM data in Matlab.
+SBFSEM-tools is a Matlab toolbox developed for serial EM data and connectomics in the Neitz Lab at University of Washington.
+While SBFSEM-tools was built around the Viking annotation software, many aspects are quite general and may apply easily to other programs and imaging methods.

-- Imports annotation data through Viking's OData service and parses the results into Matlab data structures
+SBFSEM-tools imports annotation data through Viking's OData service and parses the results into Matlab data types.
+This happens behind the scenes so the average user can work with familiar objects (neuron, synapse, etc).
+Other features include:
-- Single cell analyses: dendritic field area, dendrite diameter, soma size, stratification, synapse distribution
+- Single neuron analysis: dendritic field area, dendrite diameter, soma size, stratification, synapse distribution
 - Group analysis: density recovery profile, nearest neighbor, synapse statistics
-- 3D renders: volume rendering of closed curves and traces over a stack of EM images.
+- 3D volume rendering of polygon annotations and free-form traces over a stack of EM images.
+2D projections of dendritic fields.
+- Z-axis image alignment
 - Generate surfaces from IPL boundary markers.
-- Various methods for visualizing EM stacks, structure annotations
+- Misc UIs for visualizing EM images and annotations

-See the tutorial or documentation for the most up to date information.
+See the tutorial and documentation for the most up to date information.

 Work in progress: (1) A more intuitive representation of connectivity networks.
 (2) SWC export.
 (3) Better framework for supporting Viking-specific OData queries (in the meantime, contact me for a [Postman][postman] collection with common queries).
+(4) Apply IPL boundary surfaces and XY alignments to XYZ data.

 ##### More information:
 * [Viking][viking] annotation software
 * Helpful open-source programs: [Tulip][tulip], [Blender][blend]
-* Open-source Matlab toolboxes included: [JSONlab][json], [GUI Layout Toolbox][guitoolbox]
 * [Neitz lab][neitz] at University of Washington
 * Contact sarap44@uw.edu